pg2455/minimal_llm_evals/README.md

 ### vLLM Server Setup and Evaluation

 1. **Start vLLM server**:

 ```bash
 bash run_vllm.sh
 ```

-The script configures:
-- Model: Qwen/Qwen3-8B
-- Port: 8000
-- Pipeline parallelism across 2 GPUs
-- bfloat16 precision
-- 95% GPU memory utilization

 2. **Verify server is running**:

-If you have run it on a node in your SLURM cluster, replace `localhost` with the identifier of that node, e.g., `box1203`.
+If you run vLLM on a node in your SLURM cluster, replace `localhost` with the identifier of that node, e.g., `box1203`.

 ```bash
 curl http://localhost:8000/health
 ```

 3. **Run evaluation with vLLM server**:

 ```bash
 python run_with_vllm.py --server http://localhost:8000 --model Qwen/Qwen3-8B
 ```

-This script:
-- Connects to the vLLM server
-- Loads the GSM8K benchmark
-- Runs evaluation on 32 samples (configurable)
-- Reports accuracy results